saad-khannn/spell-checker/README.md

 telnet localhost [PORT_NUMBER]
 ```

-You may connect as many clients as you want with the command listed above.
+You may connect as many clients in as many windows as you want with the command listed above.
 The port number needs to match the port number of the server - which will be listed on the server window once you run the program.
 The port number will be 9999 by default unless you specify otherwise when you run the server.

 The server window will display how many clients are simultaneously connected to the server.
 The server will continue accepting words from a client until the client presses the 'ESCAPE' key which will disconnect them from the server and they will not be able to send any more words to the server.
 After every word that a client sends to the server to be spellchecked, a "log.txt" output file is updated with the word and whether or not the word is correct.